tidalcycles/Tidal/doc/tidal.md

 ~~~~

 `preplaceWith1` assumes both patterns are of length 1.
 Also note that
-patterns do nott have to be of the same type anymore.
+patterns don't have to be of the same type anymore.

-This can be very powerful:
+This can be quite powerful:

 ~~~~ {.haskell}
 prw1 (+) "1 2 3" "2"    => "3 4 5"